 We switch the dial back to ‘intense’ with The Handmaid’s Tale (S5).
 We’ve long given up trying to second-guess what will happen next, but we can guarantee there will be moments where you exhale heavily and then realize you haven’t taken a breath in 5 minutes.
 From 14 September.

 There could be a bit of alchemy in the air with Reasonable Doubt, as the last time Kerry Washington was in a Hulu series it was for the superb Little Fires Everywhere.
-It has been described by Hulu as a ‘sexy legal drama’ with Washington as Jax Stewart, a maverick defense attorney.
+This time she is onboard as Executive Producer.
+The show has been described by Hulu as a ‘sexy legal drama’ with Emayatzy Corinealdi as Jax Stewart, a maverick defense attorney.
 Of course because this is TV, her personal life is very much at odds with her powerful career.
-You can see Washington being incredible in this role as there are very few actors that can make you switch from empathy to annoyance and back to empathy in a heartbeat.
 Starts 27 September.

 Finally lets round off with some levity, or should that be Levitan?
 As Steven ‘Modern Family’ Levitan’s Reboot.
 The premise is that the (dysfunctional) cast of a hit early-2000 sitcom find themselves involved with a potential reboot of the series.
 Likely ‘inspired’ by a lot of current responses toward shows such as Friends this has the potential to be a very funny critique of cancel-culture as well as naive (or downright ignorant) attitudes from past times.
 Out on 20 September.